 While in companies in the West, sleeping in the workplace is punishable and undoubtedly not well seen by managers and colleagues, in China napping is accepted and even seen as a good thing!
 The employee is tired, because he/she works really hard!

-So, it is normal to see colleagues sleeping after lunch for 20-30 minutes and then going back to work.
+So, it is normal to see colleagues sleeping after lunch for 20-30 minutes or looking at Chinese social media and then going back to work.
 Companies and managers usually do not complain about them because it is seen as a tradeoff for making them work for long hours.

 Business relationships (Guanxi) are very important in China